Build Metadata Reference

 rm: <path1>[,<path2>,...]

 Specifies the relative paths of files or directories to delete before the build is started.
-The paths are relative to the base of the build directory - i.e. the root of the directory structure checked out from the source respository - not necessarily the directory that contains AndroidManifest.xml.
+The paths are relative to the base of the build directory - i.e. the root of the directory structure checked out from the source repository - not necessarily the directory that contains AndroidManifest.xml.

 Multiple files/directories can be specified by separating them with ‘,’.
 Directories will be recursively deleted.